unstoppablecarl/downsync/src/markdown/downsync-rules.md

   - Both players roll 2d6, and the higher rolling player chooses which player will deploy first
   - The player that deploys first will have the first turn of the game
 - Deployment
-  - For each Unit in a Force List, deploy a Ping of matching Size within the scenarios deployment zone
+  - For each Unit in a Force List, deploy a Ping of matching Size within the mission deployment zone

 ### Round